 For example, you can use the Activity log to find users in your organization who are using operating systems or browsers that are out of date, as follows: After you connect an app to Defender for Cloud Apps in the Activity log page, use the advanced filter and select User agent tag.
 Then select Outdated browser or Outdated operating system.

-The basic filter provides you with great tools to get started filtering your activities.
+The basic filter provides great tools to start filtering your activities.

 The Activity drawer